BaraSec/Linux-Accounts-Manager-Simulator/README.md

 # Linux Accounts-Manager Simulator

-This was my solution to a Linux course's project in my CS Bachelor program I am pursuing.
+This was my solution to a Linux course's project in a CS Bachelor program I am pursuing.
-You can find the project's description that was sent to the course's students in the `Comp311_Final_proj_Fall_17_18.docx` file.
+Tthe project's description that was sent to the course's students is available in `Description/Comp311_Final_proj_Fall_17_18.docx`.

-* Screenshot of a one run of the script:
+* Screenshot of one run of the program:

 ![Linux Accounts-Manager Simulator.jpg](https://i.imgur.com/7EhngyR.jpg)